puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 #### [ca] (https://docs.puppetlabs.com/references/latest/configuration.html#ca)

-Puppet Server does not read this setting to determine whether or not the master should function as a certificate authority.
-Instead, this is now done through a service listed in the `bootstrap.cfg` file.
+Puppet Server does not use this setting.
+Instead, Puppet Server will act as a certificate authority based on the certificate authority service configuration in the `bootstrap.cfg` file.
 See [Service Bootstrapping] (./configuration.markdown#service-bootstrapping) for more details.

 #### [cacert] (https://docs.puppetlabs.com/references/latest/configuration.html#cacert)